Lake Lyndon B. Johnson, Texas, USA

 Also known as: Lake LBJ

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Lake Lyndon B. Johnson.
+Welcome to the ultimate guide to Lake Lyndon B. Johnson!
+Article topics include:

 Lake Lyndon B. Johnson, also called Lake LBJ, is a 6,449 acre lake located in Llano and Burnet counties of the Texas Hill Country.
 The third of seven lakes in the Highland Lakes chain, the lake is about 45 miles northwest of Austin.
 Lake LBJ was created in 1951 by the building of Wirtz Dam at the convergence of the Llano and Colorado Rivers, which meet at the northern portion of the lake.